sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 - 50.1.0.0/16 -> Internet - This is also supported
 ```

-### Set private links routes
+### Set private links routes using mapping, routes, or peered VNETs
+PEs (Private Endpoints) can be /32 routes or mappings

 The following example shows how the traffic to private links and VMs can be
-direted to a firewall.
+directed to a firewall.

 Let’s say we have the following mapping: